HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/StructureDefinition-ccrr-composition-intro.md

 * TNM Staging Section: Observation(s) with the TNM stage group, primary tumor, regional nodes, and distant metastases information having a status of final, amended, or corrected.
 * Radiotherapy Course Summary Section: Procedures with the radiotherapy course summary information having a status of completed, not-done, stopped, entered-in-error, unknown and a category of 108290001-Radiation Oncology and/or Radiotherapy (Procedure).
 * Problems Section: Underlying medical conditions and active problems.
 All Conditions that do not have a clinicalStatus of inactive and verificationStatus of confirmed.
-* Allergies Section: Allergies associated with the patient with status of active and verification status of confirmed.
 * Medications Administered Section: Cancer-related medications administered during the closed encounter with a status of completed, in-progress, entered-in-error, stopped or unknown.
 * Medications Section: Medications referenced by MedicationRequest and MedicationAdministration.
 * ODH Section: Usual Work information for the patient with a status of final.